-Specify the coverage level of at sea inspections of SBT authorised fishing vessels by Member's patrol vessels during the previous fishing season (e.g. the percentage of SBT trips inspected).
+Specify the coverage level of at sea inspections of SBT authorised fishing vessels by Member's patrol vessels during the previous fishing season (e.g., the percentage of SBT trips inspected).

-Australian fisheries officers conduct inspections of landings at key SBT ports, as well as at sea boarding's and inspections of boats taking SBT in the longline and farm sectors.
-In 2019/20 Australian fisheries officers conducted 31 SBT inspections, 10 at sea and 21 in port.
+Australian fisheries officers conduct inspections of landings at key SBT ports, as well as at sea boardings and inspections of Australian boats taking SBT in its domestic longline and farm sectors.
+In 2020/21 Australian fisheries officers conducted 22 SBT inspections, 8 at sea and 14 in port.
+No offences were detected during these inspections.